heyyjudes/llm-hiring-ecosystem/README.md

 - [DoorDash PM Job Description](sample_input_data/example_job_descriptions/PM_job_descriptions/doordash_pm.txt)  - the description was drawn directly from [here](https://careersatdoordash.com/jobs/product-manager-multiple-levels/5523275/).
 - [Google UX Designer Job Description](sample_input_data/example_job_descriptions/UX_job_descriptions/google_ux.txt) - the job description has since been taken down from the Google Portal but was downloaded from the 2024 recruitment cycle.

-The remaining job descriptions used to generate results for resume scores in Figure 1 can be found in the [folder](sample_input_data/example_job_descriptions).
+The remaining job descriptions used to generate results for resume scores in Figure 1 can be found in this [folder](sample_input_data/example_job_descriptions).

 ### LLM Tools